Is Child Support Tax Deductible?

 Look at it this way: If you took your son or daughter to the mall this afternoon for a new pair of shoes, you couldn't claim a tax deduction for the cost.
 It's a personal expense, and the IRS does not offer tax deductions for personal expenses.
 When you pay child support, you effectively give that "shoe money" to your ex rather than to the shoe store.
 This doesn't make it tax deductible.
 It doesn't matter who actually receives the money—it still goes toward paying for the housing, clothing and other personal needs of your child.

 So no, you can't deduct those payments on your tax return, and your ex doesn't have to claim the money as income either.
 Nor does your child have to claim it, any more than he would have to report his allowance to the IRS.
-Child support is considered a tax-neutral even.
+Child support is considered a tax-neutral event.
 As the IRS puts it in Publication 504, "Child support payments are not deductible by the payer and are not taxable to the payee."
 Furthermore, "When you calculate your gross income to see if you are required to file a tax return, do not include child support payments received."

 That's the rule even if you cannot claim your child as a dependent.

 Two tax laws function together to determine the tax treatment of child support.
 On one hand, it's reasonable to expect that child support might be taxable income because one rule says, "Gross income means all income from whatever source derived."
 But there's an important qualifier.